 For the past several years, dual mission institutions have joined together to hold summits in Utah.
-Organizers of these conferences have identified nearly 400 colleges and universities operating as dual mission institutions in the states of Arkansas, Colorado, Florida, Georgia, North Dakota, Utah, Wisconsin and beyond.
+Organizers of these conferences have identified an estimated 400 colleges and universities that qualify or operate as dual mission institutions in the states of Arkansas, Colorado, Florida, Georgia, North Dakota, Utah, Wisconsin and beyond.
 Efforts are underway to gather information and data to more accurately report and formalize the network.

 The dual mission model has been featured in several leading publications examining the future of higher education: